textileio/powergate/cli-docs/pow/pow_ffs_get.md

 ### Options

 ```
+  -f, --folder                Indicates that the retrieved Cid is a folder
   -h, --help                  help for get
+      --ipfsrevproxy string   Powergate IPFS reverse proxy multiaddr (default "/ip4/127.0.0.1/tcp/6003")
   -t, --token string          token of the request
 ```

 ### Options inherited from parent commands